Divorce Checklist: 10 Things Every Man Should Do

 Divorce is hard to deal with emotionally and financially.
 The more knowledge you have, the less financial damage that will be done.

-There are so many financial aspects that need to be taken into consideration when getting a divorce.
-Dividing the assets and property; if you have children then you would need to discuss matters on child support and gaining custody etc. It can be a hassle if done in a rush without thought.
+There are so many financial aspects that need to be considered when getting a divorce.
+Dividing the assets and property; if you have children, you would need to discuss child support and gaining custody, etc. It can be a hassle if done in a rush without thought.
 Take your time to look into information on how the whole process works.

-Meet up with people who are divorced so that you can get some ideas on how to manage your own situation as effectively as possible.
-This can help you cope up with your situation and will also give you an idea regarding your future life.
+Meet up with divorced people so you can get some ideas on how to manage your situation as effectively as possible.
+This can help you cope with your situation and give you an idea of your future life.

-It’s important to find a well-reputed lawyer – this way you won’t have regrets about choosing someone at a whim and wasting an enormous amount on them.
-A good will be your strongest shield who will guide you to gain favorable results in your divorce.
+It’s important to find a well-reputed lawyer – this way, you won’t regret choosing someone on a whim and wasting an enormous amount of time and money on them.
+A good lawyer will be your strongest shield and will guide you to gain favorable results in your divorce.

 7. Avoid Taking the Issue to Court

-It’s best to resolve all divorce issues between you and your spouse or via mediation.
+It's best to resolve all divorce issues between you and your spouse via mediation.

 The reason why you should avoid court is that mostly, the moment you enter a courtroom, you have lost control of the outcome of your divorce.
 The final decision of the court is based 30 percent on the law and 70 percent on the perception of the judge.

-If the judge doesn’t feel your case is strong enough or simply favors the opposite party, he has the authority to go against you whether you sound logical in your arguments.
+If the judge doesn’t feel your case is strong enough or simply favors the other party, they have the authority to go against you whether or not you sound logical in your arguments.

-This is why you should keep the divorce process between you and your spouse along with the respective lawyers.
+This is why you should keep the divorce process between you, your spouse, and the respective lawyers.
 Give in to a few compromises.
-You will end up losing a lot less than how much you could have in court.
+You will lose a lot less than how much you could have in court.

 8. Respect Your Ex

-If you plan to negotiate your way through this divorce than you need to be careful with how you act toward her.
+If you plan to negotiate your way through this divorce, then you need to be careful with how you act toward her.

-Be nice to your ex-spouse whether they deserve it or not.
+Be nice to your ex-spouse, whether they deserve it or not.
 Do not get provoked when they try to taunt you.
-Try not to let your anger channel in your speech and make it an amicable process, especially you have kids.
-This way, the situation will hurt less and you can get a favorable response by smooth talking your way during the negotiations.
+Try not to let your anger channel into your speech and make it an amicable process, especially if you have kids.
+This way, the situation will hurt less, and you can get a favorable response during the negotiations.